Add Examples, ya scum! Get crackin! If He catches you lollygagging, you knows what will happen!

 Demons are a pretty straight example, as are Fallen Angels (though in this case, they're Fallen because they're evil, not the other way around).

 In Jim Butcher'sCodex Alera series, this is averted and played straight.
-The Marat and Canim are both considered mindless killing machine races by the Alerans, until Tavi gets to know them.
+The Marat, Canim and Icemen are all considered mindless killing machine races by the Alerans, until Tavi gets to know them.
 The Vord play this straight, obeying mind-controlled direction from their Queens, whose Purpose is to subsume all life into their race.

 Justified in John Ringo's Council Wars series.
 The Changed who make up the majority of New Destiny's military forces may be innocent victims, but thanks to the engineering of Mad Scientist Celine Reinshafen, they're evil, raping, pillaging, killing machines to the core.
 When they aren't just Dumb Muscle, who are also evil.